catherineloesch/portfolio_frontend/README.md

 - As a user I should be able to send a message via contact form.
 - As a user I should be able to easily find relevant experience, education and skills.
 - As a user I should be able to easily find information on previous projects.
-- As a user I should be able to navigate the website from an device.
+- As a user I should be able to navigate the website from any device.

 I started the building process for this project on 13/06/2023.
 Initial deployment on gh-pages: 26/06/2023.